SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 # What are shells?

-  The program that is started after logging on a Linux machine and that allows to type commands (aka the login shell).
+  The program that is started after logging on a Linux machine and that allows users to type commands (aka the login shell).
 For historical reasons there are several shells:

   1. The Bourne shell (`sh`) or the Bourne again shell (`bash`)
   2. The C shell (`csh`) or the tC shell (`tcsh`)
   3. The Korn shell (`ksh`)
+  4. The Z shell (`zsh`)

-  You can check the [Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/01-introduction/index.html) carpentries lesson for an intro to `bash`.
+  You can check the [Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/01-introduction/index.html) Carpentries lesson for an intro to `bash`.

+&nbsp;

-> Everything about each shell is explain in the "man pages", there are books
+> Everything about each shell is explained in the "man pages", there are books
 > written about scripting and there is a ton of info on the web too.

 ---